eckelcu/draft-ietf-shmoo-hackathon/draft-ietf-shmoo-hackathon.md

 * Organize and deliver a Hackathon at each IETF meeting, soliciting help from all other roles to do much of the heavy lifting
 * Encourage and provide guidance to champions who volunteer to lead projects
-* Maintain the Hackathon wiki, e.g., <https://trac.ietf.org/trac/ietf/meeting/wiki/110hackathon>, and all of its child pages.
+* Maintain the Hackathon wiki, e.g., {{IETF-110-HACKATHON-WIKI}}, and all of its child pages.
 * Moderate [Hackathon email list](#email-list)
 * {{REQUEST-SESSIONS}} for the Hackathon opening and closing in the IETF meeting
 * Emcee the Hackathon, including the opening and closing sessions and announcements in between
-* Create and manage the GitHub repository used for each Hackathon, e.g., <https://github.com/ietf-hackathon/ietf110-project-presentations>
+* Create and manage the GitHub repository used for each Hackathon, e.g.,{{RESULTS-PRESENTATIONS}}
 * Serve as main point of contact for all Hackathon questions and concerns

 ## Secretariat